-Research Data Management covers the planning, collecting, organising, managing, storage, security, backing up, preserving, and sharing your data.
+Research Data Management covers the planning, collecting, organising, managing, storage, security, backing up, preserving, and sharing data.
 It ensures that research data are managed according to legal, statutory, ethical and funding body requirements.
-You can achieve these by using the UQ Research Data Manager (RDM) system.
+You can achieve these by using the UQ Research Data Manager (UQRDM) system.

 Sound data management procedures can:

-This guide provides the information and tools you need to effectively and efficiently manage your research data at every stage of the data lifecycle.
+Research Data Management applies at all stages of the data lifecycle.
+This guide provides the information and tools you need to effectively and efficiently manage your project's research data.

 You will apply research data management principles and knowledge at every stage of your research project, and even beyond.

 UQ Research Data Manager (UQRDM) is the starting point for data management at UQ.
 This single tool will provide you with storage for your project's research data, allow you to share and collaborate with colleagues, and plan and manage your project's research data.

 UQRDM ensures you are compliant with institutional policies relating to data management, allows you to develop the foundations of a data management plan for funders, and organises all the relevant data and documentation relating to your project.